Many Protestants and virtually all “evangelical” Christians think that, after becoming “believers,” they have been “born again.”

 God’s Plan encompasses 7,000 years.
 Few understand this.
 Numerous verses describe Christ’s 1,000-year reign, which begins at His Return with the saints (Rev. 20:4-6).
 A few more understand this much, but know nothing of the fact that God has allotted 6,000 years, or six millennial days of a “seven-day week,” to man’s rule, prior to the seventh 1,000-year “day.”
 The sixth “day” is drawing to a close.
-Satan is soon to be bound (Rev. 20:2).
+Satan is soon to be banished.

 Man has been given 6,000 years to try his own ways, governments, religions, philosophies, value systems, forms of education and methods of trying to solve the world’s greatest problems.
 Under the sway of Satan, he has practiced sin—disobedience to God’s commands—for all this time.
 Then he has tried to treat all of the ill effects instead of treating the cause—breaking God’s spiritual laws.
 God is allowing mankind to learn bitter lessons.
 The vast majority, who have never known the precious truth of God, are having to learn that their own ways—and solutions to problems—do not work!

 Having conquered sin, Christ qualified to replace (Matt.
 4:1-11; Luke 4:1-13) the “god of this world.”
-He assured that the devil will soon no longer be able to deceive (Rev. 12:9) and confuse mankind (I Cor.
+He assured that the devil will eventually no longer be able to deceive (Rev. 12:9) and confuse mankind (I Cor.
 14:33).
-Having not yet been bound, Satan does everything within his power to thwart God’s Plan.
+Having not yet been restrained, Satan does everything within his power to thwart God’s Plan.
 His deceived ministers (II Cor.
 11:13-15) teach, in effect, that God has failed to save the world.
 Yet, only by God’s permission does Satan hold sway over this “present evil world” (Gal.
 1:4; I John 5:19).
 Recognize that God is not losing some kind of great cosmic “wrestling match” over which He has full control.
 He knows exactly what He is doing, and the beauty of His plan can be known.
 No true God would ever condemn humanity without offering salvation to all!

 There are other reasons for the delay in Christ’s Return.
 He had to first call and train the original disciples to become apostles—to become part of the foundation of the Church (Eph.
 2:20) and to take the gospel to the world.
 Then, throughout the New Testament period, He had to train an administrative team to rule with Him.